 - Career Highlights

-- Provide management services to Livingston Taylor, Ellis Paul, Eric Andersen, Flynn, Rebecca Loebe, and Shun Ng
+- Provides management services to Livingston Taylor, Ellis Paul, Eric Andersen, Rebecca Loebe, and Shun Ng, among others

-- Promoted concerts with Rush, KISS, Bruce Springsteen, Hall & Oates, Kansas, Neil Young, Todd Rungren, Foghat, Blue Oyster Cult, Styx, Kansas, Bachman-Turner Overdrive, Yes, and Poco
+- Promoted concerts with Rush, KISS, Bruce Springsteen, Hall & Oates, and Kansas, among many others

-- Other professional distinctions include being the former concert director of the University of Notre Dame; starting Black Wolf Records in 1992; and serving as president of Ralph Jaccodine Management, and artist management company, since 1992
+- Other professional distinctions include being the former concert director for the University of Notre Dame; starting Black Wolf Records in 1992; and serving as president of Ralph Jaccodine Management, an artist management company, since 1992

-- On Board of Directors for Club Passim in Cambridge, Massachusetts, since 2004 and the Folk Alliance International since 2013
+- On board of directors for Club Passim in Cambridge, Massachusetts, since 2004 and for Folk Alliance International since 2013

 - On the Board of Hope Collaborative since 2014